luminalang/lumina/mdbook/src/features/partial.md

   change_if_just #(\n -> n + 5) m
 ```

-**Partially applicating Where-Bindings**
+**Partially applys Where-Bindings**

 <sup>*TODO: Is it overly complicated and confusing to explain this here?
 Maybe we should have a separate design patterns chapter*</sup>

-A common design pattern is to partially applicate where-bindings
+A common design pattern is to partially apply where-bindings

 ```lm
 fn add_five_if_just m as Maybe int -> Maybe int =